Choosing a Safe Place to Live

 When selecting a place to live, you will want to feel safe in your new home and the surrounding neighbourhood.
 The landlord should ensure that the tenant's rental space is safe and secure, but overall safety will differ from location to location.

 Safety issues vary from urban to rural areas.
-In towns and cities, tenants consider the crime level in a neighbourhood, lighting in parking areas, entrances and walkways and the security of both the building and the living space.
+In towns and cities, tenants consider the crime level in a neighbourhood, the security of both the building and the living space, and lighting in parking areas, entrances and walkways.
 In rural areas, safety concerns include cellular phone coverage areas, access to emergency services and the distance to after-hours medical care.

 When looking at prospective accommodations, ask the following questions: